Lyft Accident Lawyers in Houston

 How Can Our Houston Lyft Accident Attorneys Help You?

 At Michael P. Fleming & Associates, P.C., we will handle all aspects of your Lyft accident case, including helping to you to get medical care and the repair or replacement of your vehicle, exploring all of your insurance options and aggressively pursuing the maximum of compensation for you.
 We know how to take on even the most challenging cases.
-Our founding attorney, Michael P. Fleming, is actually among the small percentage of attorneys who are board certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+Our founding attorney, Michael P. Fleming, is actually among the small percentage of attorneys who are board certified in Personal Injury Trial Lawyer by the Texas Board of Legal Specialization.

 We will charge you no costs or fees unless and until we secure compensation for you.
 We will only deduct costs and fees from your final settlement or judgment.
 In short, you will never pay us out of your pocket.
 It starts with a free consultation.
 If you were hurt in a Houston Lyft accident or a crash involving another ridesharing service, call or contact us online today.